mattbeckley/PDALIntro/IntrotoPDAL_Part1.md

 # Inspecting a file <a name ="inspect"></a>
-- PDAL's info tool is very powerful, and has a lot of options to help interrogate a dataset
+- PDAL's [info application](https://pdal.io/en/2.4.3/apps/info.html) is very powerful, and has a lot of options to help interrogate a dataset
 ```
 pdal info ./data/FoxIsland.laz --metadata
 pdal info ./data/FoxIsland.laz --schema
 pdal info ./data/FoxIsland.laz --summary
 ```

 ## Metadata
 Use the [info application](https://pdal.io/en/2.4.3/apps/info.html) to get basic info about a file.
 Using the "--metadata" flag will print out the metadata from the header.